Table of Contents

 Cross-validation

+In previous steps, we’ve taken our historical data to predict the future.
+However, to asses its accuracy we would also like to know how the model would have performed in the past.
+To assess the accuracy and robustness of your models on your data perform Cross-Validation.
 With time series data, Cross Validation is done by defining a sliding window across the historical data and predicting the period following it.
 This form of cross-validation allows us to arrive at a better estimation of our model’s predictive abilities across a wider range of temporal instances while also keeping the data in the training set contiguous as is required by our models.
+The following graph depicts such a Cross Validation Strategy:

 Perform time series cross-validation

 Cross-validation of time series models is considered a best practice but most implementations are very slow.
 The statsforecast library implements cross-validation as a distributed operation, making the process less time-consuming to perform.
 If you have big datasets you can also perform Cross Validation in a distributed cluster using Ray, Dask or Spark.
+In this case, we want to evaluate the performance of each model for the last 5 months(n_windows=)

 , forecasting every second months